-When conducting an assessment around a specific set of substances, it is important to collect information about known risk factors and environmental influences that translate to your root causes and local conditions as you Assessment construct a logic model COMMUNITY ASSESSMENT for OTC interventions.
-Define & Describe the Community - Collect Needs & Resource Data Conduct a Problem Analysis for Additionally, gathering Each Substance Create a Logic Model for Each information on service Substance Update Community Assessment as Needed gaps and available resources can help the coalition identify which strategies will most likely translate into community impact.
+When conducting an assessment around a specific set of substances, it is important to collect information about known risk factors and environmental influences that translate to your root causes and local conditions as you construct a logic model for OTC interventions.
+Additionally, gathering information on service gaps and available resources can help the coalition identify which strategies will most likely translate into community impact.